livepeer/leaderboard-serverless/README.md

 * `DB_TIMEOUT` - The time in seconds used for database operations before they will timeout.
 Default is 20s.
 * `LOG_LEVEL`  - The logging level of the application.
 Default is INFO.
 * `SECRET` - The secret used in HTTP Authorization headers to authenitcate callers of protected endpoints.
 See the section on Endpoint Security.
 This is optional is you do not intend to post stats.
+* `REGIONS_CACHE_TIMEOUT` - The timeout for the application to cache regions before retrieving them from the database.
+The default is 60 seconds.
+* `PIPELINES_CACHE_TIMEOUT` - The timeout for the application to cache pipelines before retrieving them from the database.
+The default is 60 seconds.
-* `CATALYSTS_REGION_URL` - A custom URL point to the Catlyst JSON representing regions to be inserted into the database.
+* `CATALYST_REGION_URL` - A custom URL point to the Catlyst JSON representing regions to be inserted into the database.
-* `CATALYSTS_REGION_UPDATE_INTERVAL` - The interval in minutes to run the Catalyst region update process.
-Default is 60.

 ### Run the App